 Due to the sharp downfall of South Africa's local currency and the freedom in crypto trades, the digital currency has increased in popularity throughout the country.

-Despite huge selloffs in emerging markets, the rand took a massive fall and has maintained a low position throughout the year which resulted in South Africans shifting their focus towards the Bitcoin.
+Despite huge selloffs in emerging markets, the Rand took a massive fall and has maintained a low position throughout the last time which resulted in South Africans shifting their focus towards the Bitcoin.
 Ranking highest in online searches, the Bitcoin exchange platforms are reaching incredible profits in South Africa.

 According to MyBroadband 2018 Cryptocurrency Survey which involved a group of around 1,300 MyBroadband readers from South Africa revealed that South Africans who didn't own cryptocurrencies still planned on buying the digital coins by direct purchase or through exposure to the market sector via investments in cryptocurrency miners.